schacon/amp/README.md

   # do some more things...

   # pull and update...
-  repo.pull remote
+  result = repo.pull remote
-  result = repo.update
+  result = repo.update if result.success?

   (puts "You need to fix things!"; new_irb_session binding) unless result.success?
-  # type result.unresolved to get a list of conflicts
+  # type result[:unresolved] to get a list of conflicts

   # and push!
   repo.push remote